kieranhj/pop-beeb/disc/readme.txt

 To enable save game:
 *DUNLOCK <disc no>

+For MAMMFS:
+You may need to *UNPLUG the standard
+DFS ROM before running, try *UNPLUG 9

 Hit SHIFT-BREAK to boot the disc!

 If you experience a crash or other bug